 Hope in the Midst of Crises — COVID-19, Climate Action and Faith Webinar: Do you wonder what COVID-19 can teach us about addressing the climate crisis?
 Or how Christians can respond?
 Earthkeepers' webinar texplored these questions from ecological, economic, political and faith perspectives, alongside like-minded people.
 Part one of a three-part series.

-Energy, Resilience and COVID-19 — Pivoting in 2020 (Webinar #3): We explored what COVID-19 has exposed about our national electrical infrastructure and shared predictions for future maintenance and alternate sources for reliance.
+Energy, Resilience and COVID-19: Discussing Tech that Enables Resilient Electrical Infrastructure — Pivoting in 2020 (Webinar #3).
+We explored what COVID-19 has exposed about our national electrical infrastructure and shared predictions for future maintenance and alternate sources for reliance.
 Third in a series from the Wilton E. Scott Institute for Energy Innovation at Carnegie Mellon University.
+Watch the recording.

 Data Analytics During the COVID-19 Pandemic: See how big data is being used during the pandemic and look at some of the interesting trends that have been uncovered as a result of lock-down measures being enforced.
 The webinar explored how the NHS, Facebook, Google and other big corporations are using big data and analytics to track, predict and protect against the coronavirus.
 Q&A to followed.
 From Belfast Metropolitan College's Centre for Economic Development and Social Inclusion.